OUR FAVORITE GEAR

 We use this in the car to power the laptop or other gear for which we only have a 110V charger.
 Also used it on our smaller boats where we didn’t have a full-sized inverter.
 Be sure to check the wattage needed by your laptop before buying.

 They recharge during the day and turn on by themselves after the sun goes down.
 And since they are LED, one charge lasts all night.
-We use them on the boat and in the minivan camper, wherever we need a little extra lighting.
-Here we used them to light up our homemade driftwood holiday tree in our winter rental.
+We use them on the boat and in the van, wherever we need a little extra lighting or ambiance.
+The solar panel detaches from the light string so I can prop it up on the dashboard to charge while we’re underway.

 Traction Socks